marcomuser/conformal/src/README.md

 ## Coerce Functions

 The coerce functions provide utilities for converting form input values to their expected types.
-These functions are essential for building custom schema implementations (like zod or valibot schemas) where you need to transform string-based form data into proper JavaScript types before validation.
+These functions are essential for building schema library (e.g. zod) utilities to transform string-based form data into proper JavaScript types before validation.
 All coerce functions handle empty strings by returning `undefined` and pass through non-matching types unchanged, making them safe to use in schema transformation pipelines.

 ### coerceString